onqtam/headjack/docs/why/2_SYSTEM.md

 > "Politics is the gentle art of getting votes from the poor and campaign funds from the rich, by promising to protect each from the other." - [Oscar Ameringer](https://www.goodreads.com/quotes/415646-politics-is-the-gentle-art-of-getting-votes-from-the)

+> "Democracy is a con game.
+It’s a word invented to placate people to make them accept a given institution.
+All institutions sing, ‘We are free.’
+The minute you hear ‘freedom’ and ‘democracy’, watch out… because in a truly free nation, no one has to tell you you’re free." - [Jacque Fresco](https://www.goodreads.com/quotes/725613-democracy-is-a-con-game-it-s-a-word-invented-to)

+> "Truly free people do not need to be told they are free." - [Jacque Fresco](https://www.azquotes.com/quote/879036)

+> "The government means industry, if you know what I mean." - [Jacque Fresco](https://www.azquotes.com/quote/728463)

+> "We live in a world where our social system is old, our language is old, the way we acquire goods and services is outdated, our cities are detrimental to our health, chaotic and a tremendous waste of resource, and most of all our politics and values no longer serve us." - [Jacque Fresco](https://www.azquotes.com/quote/728468)

 > "I smoke.
 If this bothers anyone, I suggest you look around at the world in which we live and shut your fuckin' mouth." - [Bill Hicks](https://www.goodreads.com/quotes/501200-i-smoke-if-this-bothers-anyone-i-suggest-you-look)